jimboca/udi-camera-poly/README.md

 2. Go to the Polyglot Store in the UI and install.
 3. Add Camera NodeServer in Polyglot
 4. Go to the Camera NodeServer Configuration Page
-   * Set user and password for camera
+   * Set user and password for camera it may take a few seconds for the default user and password to show up in the configuration page, just wait and they should show up, then change the defaults for your cameras.
    * Currently all cameras must use the same.
 4. Open the admin console (if you already had it open, then close and re-open)
    * There is usually no need to reboot the ISY